apify/apify-docs/content/academy/apify_platform.md

 ## [](#next) Next up

-We'll start off this course light, by showing you how to create and Apify account and get everything ready for development with the platform.
+We'll start off this course light, by showing you how to create an Apify account and get everything ready for development with the platform.
 [Let's go!]({{@link apify_platform/getting_started.md}})